The ELLIS PhD & Postdoc Program

 PhD students and postdocs in the academic track strive for international collaboration as they partner with two European academic institutions in their research.
-These candidates are supervised by one ELLIS fellow/scholar and one ELLIS fellow/scholar/member from different countries, and they visit the exchange institution for min.
+These candidates are supervised by one ELLIS fellow/scholar or unit faculty and one ELLIS fellow/scholar/member from different European countries, and they visit the exchange institution for min.
 6 months (the partitioning of this time is flexible).
 Normally, the exchange is partially sponsored by the exchange institution.
 There are two ways to become an ELLIS PhD Student or Postdoc (see below):

 - via our central application process (if you want to start a PhD with one of the ELLIS fellows/scholars);

 - via a nomination process (if you’re already working with one of the ELLIS fellows/scholars as a PhD or postdoc).

 The industry track is open to PhD and postdoc candidates that will be part of a collaboration between an academic institution and an industry partner, and will spend time conducting research at the industry partner during their PhD or postdoc.
 The candidate will spend a minimum of 50% of their time at the academic institution, and at least 6 months (cumulative) with the industry partner.

 For this track, both advisors may be located in the same country.
 One advisor will represent the academic institution and the other the industry partner.
 Both the academic and industry advisor must be ELLIS members and at least one of them a fellow or scholar.
 Currently, the industry track is only open to applicants through nomination by an ELLIS fellow or scholar (see point 2 below).

 How to join ELLIS as a PhD or postdoc

 1. Central application